mongodb/mongo-java-driver/docs/reference/content/driver/reference/monitoring.md

 [SDAM Monitoring specification](https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst),
 allowing an application to be notified when the driver detects changes to the topology of the MongoDB cluster to which it is connected.

-An application registers listeners with a `MongoClient` by configuring  `MongoClientOptions` with instances of classes that implement any of the [`ClusterListener`]({{< apiref "com/mongodb/event/ClusterListener" >}}), [`ServerListener`]({{< apiref "com/mongodb/event/ServerListener" >}}), or [`ServerMonitorListener`]({{< apiref "com/mongodb/event/ServerMonitorListener" >}}) interfaces.
+An application registers listeners with a `MongoClient` by configuring  `MongoClientSettings` with instances of classes that implement any of the [`ClusterListener`]({{< apiref "com/mongodb/event/ClusterListener" >}}), [`ServerListener`]({{< apiref "com/mongodb/event/ServerListener" >}}), or [`ServerMonitorListener`]({{< apiref "com/mongodb/event/ServerMonitorListener" >}}) interfaces.